SAML IDP (Identity Provider) – Login with Website Users Security & Risk Analysis

 Generally Safe

 Score 98/100SAML IDP (Identity Provider) – Login with Website Users has a strong security track record.
 Known vulnerabilities have been patched promptly.
+It's a solid choice for most WordPress installations.

 The miniOrange WP as SAML IDP plugin (v1.16.5) exhibits a generally strong security posture, particularly in its handling of direct entry points like AJAX, REST API, and shortcodes, which are reported as completely absent or properly secured.
 The extensive use of prepared statements for SQL queries (69%) and a very high percentage of properly escaped output (98%) are excellent indicators of good secure coding practices.
 File operations and external HTTP requests are also present but limited.
 The presence of a nonce check and capability checks further bolsters its defenses against common WordPress vulnerabilities.